tayloracox/web/README.md

 **NOTE**: Be sure to merge the latest from _upstream_ before making a Pull Request.

-Before committing be sure to run `yarn lint` against your project and fix any formatting issues.
+Before committing be sure to run `npm run lint` against your project and fix any formatting issues.
 Pull Requests won't be merged without clean linter output.

 ## License